ecomplus/application-starter/README.md

 Almost ready, time to :coffee: and code!

-- Set `app_id`, `title` and optionally more fields on base app JSON at `functions/ecom-app.json` (check [Application object model](https://developers.e-com.plus/docs/api/#/store/applications/));
+Edit [`functions/ecom.config.js`](functions/ecom.config.js) to set correct `app_id`, `title` and optionally more fields on base app body.

-- Optionally edit `functions/lib/store-api/procedures.js` to configure custom [Store API Procedures](https://developers.e-com.plus/docs/api/#/store/procedures/) and specify the web-hooks your app should receive;
+If you're not yet familiarized with this boilerplate, **read the comments and instructions at the configuration file with attention**.
+You can also setup procedures from there to specify the web-hooks your app should receive.

-- Edit `functions/routes/ecom/webhooks.js` to handle received web-hooks from Store API properly;
+After checking `ecom.config.js`, you may want to:

-- Add custom web app routes by creating new files to `functions/routes` folder;
+- Add custom web app routes by creating new files to [`functions/routes`](functions/routes) folder;

-- You may also create files at `functions/lib` folder to add abstractions included on your app source;
+- Add abstractions included on your app source at [`functions/lib`](functions/lib) folder;

 ## Continuous integration

-Every commit will trigger a new **deploy** (with [GitHub Actions](/actions)), then your app will be accessible at:
+Every commit will trigger a new **deploy** (with [GitHub Actions](.github/workflows)), then your app will be accessible at:

 `https://us-central1-<project-id>.cloudfunctions.net/app/` :blush: